-In general, the thickness of the existing granular material (the future subbase), plus the 300 mm proposed resurfacing, will provide satisfactory frost protection according to the recommendations provided above.
+In general, the thickness of the existing surfacing granular material (the future subbase) which has a minimum thickness of 430 mm at the borehole location, plus 300 mm proposed for the resurfacing, will provide satisfactory frost protection according to the recommendations provided above.
 Thus, frost heave should remain below the 70 mm tolerance threshold for a local road as required by the MTQ design approach.
-It should be noted that the thickness of the subbase in place will not provide complete frost protection, which would require a minimum thickness of 3,3 m for the entire road; rather the proposed design assumes that the frost penetration will extend into the subgrade and that the resulting frost heave will be limited to about 70 mm.
+It should be noted that the thickness of the subbase in place will not provide complete frost protection, which would require a minimum thickness of 3.0 m for the entire road; rather the proposed design assumes that the frost penetration will extend into the subgrade and that the resulting frost heave will be limited to about 70 mm.
 The additional costs required to increase this thickness does not appear to be justified considering the benefits that this would bring.
 However, this pavement structure will provide sufficient partial protection for satisfactory performance in the northern region.
 Thus, in certain sectors, the appearance of frost-related deterioration is possible following the installation of the foundation and the pavement but should be of low severity, particularly if the recommended transition treatments recommended in Section 4.4.2 are followed.